LGUG2Z/satounki/README.md

 }
 ```

-The roles of users, request approvers and adminstrators can similarly be configured via Terraform or API.
+The roles of users, request approvers and administrators can similarly be configured via Terraform or API.

 ### Usage